header source

 Wiring

-Let's confirm the pins of the MCP23017 from the datasheet.
-You can also search for the datasheet by name or find it on parts sites like Akizuki.
+Let's check what pins the MCP23017 has from the datasheet.
+When searching for datasheets, you can Google the name or follow links from parts sites like Akizuki if available.

-From now on, we will learn how to read the datasheet using the MCP23017.
+From here, we'll learn how to read using the MCP23017 datasheet.

-Even just reading the summary on the first page, we can see a lot of information.
+Just reading the summary on the first page provides a lot of information.

-• It can handle 16-bit input/output with one chip.
+• 16-bit input/output with just one of these

-• There is a similar IC called MCP23S17 that uses SPI communication.
+• There's a related IC called MCP23S17 that uses SPI communication.
 Be careful not to confuse them!

-• The voltage of USB is 5V, and Pro Micro often outputs 3.3V.
+• USB voltage is 5V, Pro Micro often outputs converted 3.3V

-There are also interrupt-related functions, but we won't use them, so let's ignore them.
-The pin assignment is also listed, which we will see many times in the future.
+There are also interrupt-related functions mentioned, but we'll ignore those as we won't use them.
+The pin assignment is also shown.
+This is something we'll see many times.

-VDD and VSS can be thought of as VCC and GND, respectively.
-Drain and Source are abbreviations, but it's a mystery whether users need to worry about them.
-Detailed people may see it differently.
-For details, see: What are VCC, VEE, VDD, and VSS?
+VDD and VSS can be thought of as VCC and GND respectively.
+They're abbreviations for Drain and Source, but it's unclear if users need to be concerned about this.
+Apparently, experts see it differently.
+For details, see here: What are VCC, VEE, VDD, VSS?
+About their "differences" and "usage"!

 SCK is the same as SCL.
-It's a bit confusing.
-However, even if it's written as SCK, it's not I2C if it's not used for I2C, so be sure to check.
+It's very complicated.
+However, even if it's written as SCK, it might not be I2C, so make sure to check before using.

 Pin details

-If we ignore the difficult waveform page in the middle and look at the pin details, we can see that it's a general-purpose input/output (GPIO).
-Looking at this, we can see that we can receive input using GPxx.
+Skipping the difficult waveform pages in the middle, looking at the pin details, it describes the general-purpose input/output pins (GPIO).
+Here we can see that we can receive input using GPxx.

 By the way, unused input pins should be connected to VCC or GND.
-It's recommended to pull them up or down.
-Ideally, it's okay to connect them directly to VCC/GND, but it's better to pull them up to prevent noise and unexpected shorts (Reference 1, Reference 2).
+It's further recommended to pull them up or down.
+Ideally, directly connecting to VCC/GND should be fine, but due to potential noise effects or accidental shorts, it's considered good practice to pull them up when properly assembling (see Reference 1, Reference 2).

-Now that we've understood the wiring, let's add a switch.
-This time, we will connect it to GPB0.
+Now that we have a vague understanding of the connections from last time, let's add a switch.
+Here, we'll connect it to GPB0.

-As mentioned earlier, we will use the internal pull-up, so the wiring is simple: GPB0 pin → switch → GND.
+As mentioned earlier, we'll use the internal pull-up, so it's a simple wiring of GPB0 pin → switch → GND.

-Let's confirm the process of reading the pin states from the datasheet.
-However, it's too much to read everything, so we will extract the important points.
+Let's check the process for reading pin states from the datasheet.
+However, reading everything is very painful, so I'll introduce just the key points.

-First, let's look at the list of settable registers.
+First, let's look at the list of configurable registers.

 https://ww1.microchip.com/downloads/aemDocuments/documents/APID/ProductDocuments/DataSheets/MCP23017-Data-Sheet-DS20001952.pdf

-There are many registers, but the important ones are IODIRx, GPPUx, GPIOx, and IPOLx.
-Each has A and B pin columns.
-Let's look at the details.
+There are many, but the important ones are IODIRx, GPPUx, and GPIOx.
+Also, IPOLx is useful.
+Each has A pin column and B pin column.
+Let's look at the details of these.

 IODIR